Branded content: The secret weapon for successful digital media companies

 Apr 13, 2023

-Join two seasoned branded content experts and practitioners — Julia Campbell, GM of Meta Branded Content Project, and Amber Nettles, VP of Growth & Strategy at Chicago Reader — for a webinar on Thursday, April 13, at 11 a.m.
+Join two seasoned branded content experts and practitioners — Julia Campbell, GM of Meta Branded Content Project, and Amber Nettles, Senior VP of Growth & Strategy at the Chicago Reader — for a webinar on Thursday, April 13, at 11 a.m.
 ET/10 a.m.
 CT/9 a.m.
 MT/8 a.m.
 PT, designed for sales leaders in publishing and broadcasting.

 Here's what you can expect to learn: